bob7/tree-splicing/README.md

 ### Export the current view

-- The **download icon** before **svg** in the top export group downloads a text file containing tree-style diagrams for the previous and current stages.
+- The **download icon** downloads a text file containing tree-style diagrams for the previous and current stages.
 - **svg** downloads the current two-tree construction area as an svg file (standalone and html-embeded)
 - The top **gif** button downloads the transitions since the last reset as svg and gif files.
 - The **gif** beside **splice** downloads gif/svg file with the plice/split transition which  transforms the R-tree into the L-tree.